euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 # HMMs in Speech Recognition

-- HMMs can be trained with label time series sequences to create indivi
+- HMMs can be trained with label time series sequences to create individual HMM models for each particular sound unit (phonemes, syllables, words, or even group of words)
+- Training is easier with isolated units
+	- With a set of words, an HMM model is created for each one, and finally a scorin

 # Tools